-Penn State Children’s Hospital Child Psychiatry through a program funded by PA HealthChoices now offers remote guidance to primary care providers in central and northeastern Pennsylvania, via the telephone.
+Penn State Children’s Hospital Child Psychiatry and Behavioral Health through a program funded by PA HealthChoices now offers remote guidance to primary care providers in central and northeastern Pennsylvania, via the telephone.
 The Telephonic Psychiatric Services (TiPS) program is specifically designed to provide resources and telephone consults to primary care providers for their patients, up to age 21, with insurance coverage through HealthChoices (PA Medicaid).

 Penn State Children’s Hospital TiPS program serves primary care offices in the following counties: Adams, Berks, Bradford, Carbon, Centre, Clinton, Columbia, Cumberland, Dauphin, Franklin, Fulton, Huntingdon, Juniata, Lackawanna, Lancaster, Lebanon, Lehigh, Luzerne, Lycoming, Mifflin, Monroe, Montour, Northampton, Northumberland, Perry, Pike, Schuylkill, Snyder, Sullivan, Susquehanna, Tioga, Union, Wayne, Wyoming and York.

 - Telephonic consultation - assistance with diagnostic and treatment questions from a board-certified child psychiatrist.
 The TiPS line is open Monday–Friday, 9 a.m. to 5 p.m. and is available by calling 800-233-4082, option 4.
 Primary care offices may enroll in this program by calling 800-233-4082, option 4.
 Phone inquiries are usually patient-specific, but can also be about any general questions related to child psychiatry, behavioral health or community resources for behavioral health issues in children.